 Taken from Van Zandt County Texas Biographies 1848-1991 Vol. II.
-Assitional information, comments, compliments and complaints should be submitted to Betty Miller and Betty Phillips.
+Assitional information, comments, compliments and complaints should be submitted to Betty Miller and Patsy Vinson.
 The information that is included in this document is transcribed portions of information that appear in the above referenced book.

 The Blaine Post Office Was established 26 Apr 1893.
 The postmasters and their appointment dates are as follows: John Washington, 26 Apr 1893; William Brinkley Washington, 20 Mar 1896, Chris C. Perry, 23 Feb 1899; Hannah Perry, 23 Oct 1899; William Brinkley Washington, 29 mar 1900; discontinued 15 Sept 1900, and moved to Chandler.